satvikandi/Hello/README.md

 ![Alt text] [img6]

-The application is run using the *'forever start command'*
+The application is run using the *'forever start'* command

 ![Alt text] [img7]